 This cupcake baking guide is full of baker’s secrets to all of your cupcake questions.
 I include ingredient substitutions, how to bake the perfect cupcake without sinking, and tips for how to decorate with and without an icing bag!

 From fixing the most common cupcake baking mistakes to finding the right substitute ingredients and finally clearly explaining the difference between baking soda vs baking powder – everything you need to make the most beautiful, fluffy, and scrumptious cupcakes is right here.

 If you’re looking for delicious recipes check out all of my cupcake recipes here.

 What makes a good cupcake?

 Why?
 Because they are a joy to eat.
 Have you ever been able to stay upset while eating a cupcake?

 A good cupcake is pretty to look at, moist, light yet rich in flavor.
-The perfect cupcake brings a smile to your face and has you reaching for another one.
+The perfect cupcake brings a smile to your face and have you reaching for another one.